aayush0325/napi-stdlib-cli/README.md

 ## Limitations (IMPORTANT)

+This tool is still very much under development and has some limitations:

 - Your source C file should include the header that you are providing the path to in the argument
-- Your source C file should only have that function
+- Your source C file should only have that one function.
-- The supported parameter and return types are strictly limited to those listed in the tables above.
+- The supported function parameters and return types are strictly limited to those listed in the tables above.
+- The header file and the source file should be in the **same** directory.
 - **For any parameter that is an array (e.g., `int*`, `float*`, etc.), the corresponding C function must include an additional `int` or `int32_t` parameter named `N_<variable_name>`.
 This parameter should specify the size of the array to ensure proper memory allocation.**

 ## Example